abalabokhin/NWNForBG/README.md

 ---------------
 In development:

+- Converted (not yet) TIS files to have proper water overlay thanks to Sour, AGKanevchev and Apxu

 0.95 (1/12/24)

 - Improved quality of English and Russian movies for EE version, added French movies (thanks to JohnBob).